 On January 11, 2002, the President signed H.R.
 2869 (P.L.
 107-118), which formally established EPA's brownfields program, and provided relief from Superfund liability for small businesses.
 The Act creates a \$200 million per year brownfield cleanup program (including \$50 million for cleanup of petroleum-contaminated sites); provides \$50 million for state programs; and relieves liability for contiguous property owners, prospective purchasers, and innocent landowners.
 It also provides liability relief for small businesses and others who disposed of small amounts of hazardous waste, and allows businesses to make a financial settlement for a lesser amount in cases of financial hardship.
+The Senate passed S. 606 on November 20, 2002 to establish an Ombudsman.
 The House passed H.R.
 2941 under suspension on June 4, 2002, a bill to make HUD brownfield grants more accessible, especially to smaller communities.
 The Senate Environment and Public Works Committee reported S. 1079 on April 25, providing funds for the Economic Development Administration's brownfield program.

 The Superfund Act's formal name is the Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA (P.L.
 96-510, as amended).
 It is the principal federal program for cleaning up hazardous waste sites.
-As of October 2002, 809 nonfederal sites (61%) placed on the Superfund's National Priorities List (NPL) had been removed to the Construction Completed List.
+As of December 2002, 809 nonfederal sites (61%) placed on the Superfund's National Priorities List (NPL) had been removed to the Construction Completed List.
 Program critics say it is slow, ineffective, and expensive.
 Program supporters acknowledge that the statute needs to be updated, but argue that Superfund cleanups have prevented widespread health and environmental exposures and have created strong incentives for more careful hazardous waste management.